Zemaneh-Yosef/royzmanimwebsite/_includes/printcal/differences.md

 ---

-The Talmudic way of referring to the length of time behind these times is a "mil", which we hold is 18 minutes.
+The Talmudic way of referring to the measurement behind these times is a "mil", which we hold is 18 minutes.
 Thereby, ¾<sup>th</sup> of a mil is 13 ½ minutes (used for Geonim's nightfall) and 4 mil is 72 minutes (used for dawn and R"T's nightfall).
-For special occasions (such as ending a fast), we would switch to the Rambam's mil equivalence of 24 minutes, making 3/4<sup>th</sup> of it as 18 minutes.
-From there, we would round it up to the nearest 10, making it 20 seasonal minutes after sunset.
+For special occasions (such as ending a fast), we would switch to the Rambam's mil equivalence of 24 minutes, making it's rounded up ¾<sup>th</sup> value as 20 minutes after sunset.

 ###### Sunrise/Sunset